katossky/panorama-bigdata/TP3/TP3  Median computation optimization.md

 **Q2.1 Can your median computation be used in a real time application with continuous stream of new data ??**

-To compute the *exact median* you need all the data, and can't only update the previous median based on the new data.
+To compute the *exact median* you need all data, and can't only update the previous median based on the new data.
 But you can structure data to make future computations faster.

 The structure you will use is a "heap" ([wikipedia page](https://en.wikipedia.org/wiki/Heap_(data_structure))).
 This structure is a key/values structure, which orders data in a tree, with the min-heap property.
 For a given node C, if P is the parent node of C, the key of P is smaller then the key of C. There are multiple implementation of this structure, you will use the *Fibonnacci Heap*.